 Who should own continuous improvement?

-This might go for other departments and functions within your organization.
-Let us examine a different question.
+To begin, let’s examine a different question.
 Who owns your health?
 The doctor, or you?
 In reality, it is your health.
 You have to take primary responsibility for it, even if your doctor is your consultant or advisor to help you when your health is not as good.Who should own continuous improvement and where should it reside within your organization?
 Click To Tweet

 In the same way, continuous improvement (or CI) has gone through an evolution over time.
 When it was a newer concept, consultants would get hired on to teach organizations about it.
 As that went on, many companies began to build their own continuous improvement capabilities internally.
 They began hiring more engineers and people into this role.

 What is the next evolution of CI?
 It will be a level down – CI should not be a separate department because this is something that everyone needs to play a role in.